-- In the event a person with D!BS does not have a way to show their confirmation, a Pius staff member will check the reservation system for their D!BS and issue a print out for confirmation.
+- In the event a person with D!BS does not have a way to show their confirmation, a Pius staff member will check the reservation system for their D!BS and issue a printout for verification.

-- Each patron can make one reservation for up to three hours per day.
+- Each patron can make one reservation for up to three hours daily.
 Reservations can be made seven days in advance.

 - Rooms must be ready to use when vacated by the assignee.
 Please take personal items with you.
 Furniture and whiteboards must stay in the room.
 Furniture may not be removed or added to the study room.

 - Please do not leave any personal material unattended.
 Remember, the doors are not locked.
 The library is not responsible for any thefts.